danielctull-forks/TestFlight-SDK/README.txt

 The Checkpoint API is used to help you track exactly how your testers are using your application.
 Curious about which users passed level 5 in your game, or posted their high score to Twitter, or found that obscure feature?
 With a single line of code you can finally gather all this information.
 Wondering how many times your app has crashed?
 Wondering who your power testers are?
 We've got you covered.
 See more information on the Checkpoint API in section 4.

 Alongside the Checkpoint API is the Questions interface.
 The Questions interface is managed on a per build basis on the TestFlight website.
 Find out more about the Questions Interface in section 6.

+For more detailed debugging we have a remote logging solution.
+Find out more about our logging system with TFLog in the Remote Logging section.

 2. Considerations